model-checking/verify-rust-std/README.md

 For that we are launching a contest that includes a series of challenges that focus on verifying memory safety and a subset of undefined behaviors in the Rust standard library.
-Each challenge describes the goal, the success criteria, and whether it has a financial award to awarded upon its successful completion.
+Each challenge describes the goal, the success criteria, and whether it has a financial award to be awarded upon its successful completion.

-See [our book](https://model-checking.github.io/verify-rust-std/intro.html) more details on the challenge rules and the list of existing challenges.
+See [our book](https://model-checking.github.io/verify-rust-std/intro.html) for more details on the challenge rules and the list of existing challenges.

 We welcome everyone to participate!